Title: Professor Emeritus

 Location: Norfolk, Massachusetts, United States

-Albert Beaton, Professor Emeritus at Boston College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in educational research and measurement.
+Albert Beaton, Augustus C. Long Professor Emeritus at Boston College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in educational research and measurement.

 Dr. Beaton has been recognized as Professor Emeritus of Boston College since 2005, ending an esteemed career filled with important research and academic achievements.
-Dr. Beaton began teaching at Boston College in 1960, joining the faculty as a professor of education.
-He returned to the institution in 1990 in the same role, and from 2002 until his retirement, he was recognized as an Augustus Long Professor of Education.
+Dr. Beaton began teaching at Boston College in 1960 as a lecturer.
+He returned to the institution as a professor in 1990, and from 2002 until his retirement, he became Augustus Long Professor of Education.
 Earlier in his career, Dr. Beaton gained real world experience as the director of the Littauer Statistical Laboratory at Harvard University.
 In 1964, he joined the Educational Testing Service in Princeton, NJ, where he worked as an adviser of statistics and data analysis and then as a director of the Division of Measurement, Statistics and Data Analysis, Research.
 He served as Director of Research for the institution from 1981 to 1991.

 Contact Dr. Beaton